apache/metron/bundles-lib/Usage_Sample.md

 - simple-interfaces : This module will define the `TestInterface`
 - simple-implementation : This module will define an implementation of `TestInterface` called `TestImplementation`
-- simple-bundle : This module will create a bundle of the bundles-test-implementation jar
+- simple-bundle : This module will create a bundle of the simple-implementation jar
 - simple-integration : This module will use the `BundleSystem` class to load an instance of `TestImplementation` as `TestInterface` and execute it